 The Georgetown University Police Department offers a bicycle registration service.
 For more information, visit their website.

 Upon taking occupancy of a campus residence, students have direct access to their room, apartment or townhouse during the dates posted in the Housing Occupancy Agreement.
 Students have access to other residence halls from 9am to midnight.
-Between midnight and 9am, non-residents must be signed-in by a resident of the hall.
+Between midnight and 9am, non-residents must be escorted by a resident of the hall.

 Residence halls and apartments close for the winter break.
 Residents may remain in University housing during all other breaks.
 Townhouse residents do not need to vacate their residence during winter break if they are returning for the spring semester.
 All residents, regardless of location must vacate campus residences by the posted closing date and time.